-Anyone can be nominated to become a Parish Councillor, subject to meeting the following criteria:
+Anyone can be nominated to become a Parish Councillor, provided:

 You may not become a Parish Councillor if:

 - You are a paid employee of the Parish Council